Eunbi9561/hnRNPA1L2-paper/README.md

 This script contains the basic code used to analyze the differential expression genes from RNA sequencing data.

+## ChIPpeakAnno.r

+* Annotation the peaks and finding overlap peaks using ChIPpeakAnno R package

+This script contains the basic code used to analyze the RIP sequencing data.

 ## Authorship note
 The code here was written by Dr. Eunbi Lee